 Understanding Buyers Brokerage Agreements in Alberta

-Buyer Brokerage Agreements have been around for several years, and only recently has been mandated for real estate agents to have buyers under the agreement when working in a "client status".
-This legal change created security for both consumers and real estates in Edmonton and throughout Alberta.
+Buyer Brokerage Agreements have been around for several years, and have only been mandated for the last decade.
+This legal change created security for both consumers and REALTORS® in Edmonton and throughout Alberta.
 This form states the responsibilities of both the buyer and their real estate agent including:

 - The buyer cannot hire more than one broker or real estate agent to represent them

 - The term of the agreement.
-Depending on the real estate market and how long the real estate agent chooses to work with a buyer, this agreement is normally 30 Days to 1 year and allows enough time for the buyer to purchase a home.
+Depends on how long the real estate agent chooses to work with a buyer, this agreement is normally 30 Days to 1 year and allows enough time for the buyer to purchase a home.
 If the buyer has not purchased a home during the time frame, they may extend the agreement or sign with another agent.
+(The time frame is negotiable)

 - While under the agreement, If the buyer elects to purchase a property without the help of their real estate agent, they will owe the agency the commission set out as per their Buyers Brokerage Agreement.